ihmeuw/vivarium_research/docs/source/models/causes/neonatal/index.rst

 Validation Criteria
 +++++++++++++++++++

-Neonatal deaths per live birth in simulation should match same ratio derived from GBD.
+Neonatal deaths per live birth in simulation should be within 10% of same ratio derived from GBD.
+(We don't expect it to match exactly because of (1) our interpolation of the RRs, and (2) we use a constant mortality hazard at each BW-GA level, rather than the GBD's more complex model.)

 Relative Risk of neonatal death at specific categories of LBWSG exposure should match GBD estimates.